StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 5. Many other R functions such as precis(), link(), shade(), etc. are not in v1, although some very early versions are being tested.
 Expect significant refactoring of those in future versions.

-## Miscellaneous notes

-1. The Mamba examples should really use `@everywhere using Mamba` in stead of `using Mamba`.
+6. The Mamba examples should really use `@everywhere using Mamba` in stead of `using Mamba`.
 This was done to get around a limitation in Literate.jl to test the notebooks when running in distributed mode.

-2. In the `src` directory is a file scriptentry.jl which defines an object `script_dict` which is used to control the generation of documentation, notebooks and .jl scripts in chapters and testing of the notebooks.
-Output from CmdStan and DynamicHMC scripts are automatically inserted in the documentation.
-For Turing scripts this needs to be done manually by executing the notebook, exporting the results as .md files (and .svg files if graphics are generated) and copy these to `docs/src/nn`, where nn is the chapter.
+7. In the `src` directory of all packages is a file scriptentry.jl which defines an object `script_dict` which is used to control the generation of documentation, notebooks and .jl scripts in chapters and testing of the notebooks.
 See `?ScriptEntry` or enter e.g. `script_dict["02"]` in the REPL.
+In the model packages this file is suffixed by an indication of the used mcmc option. e.g. `script_dict_d` in DynamicHMCModels.

-3. A utility function, generate() is part of the package to regenerate notebooks and chapter scripts, please see ?generate.
+8. A utility function, generate() is part of each package to regenerate notebooks and chapter scripts, please see ?generate.
+Again, e.g. `generate_t` in TuringModels generates all model notebooks and chapter scripts for Turing models.

+9. In a similar fashion, borrowed from DynamicHMCExamples I define several variations on `rel_path()`.
+By itself, `rel_path()` points at the scr directory of StatisticalRethinking.jl and e.g. `rel_path_s()` points to the src directory of StanModels.
+The `rel_path()` version is typically used to read in data files.
+All others are used to locate directorres to read from or store generated files into.

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-blue.svg